 In 2011 he appeared with Johnny Ball and Adam Hart-Davis in a team of media scientists on Celebrity Eggheads.

 He believes that engineering is about to enter its most exciting phase for years: a new scientific and industrial revolution in which humanity must learn how do everything again, but this time in a sustainable way.
 This breakthrough is going to take the brightest, keenest, most imaginative and creative minds for generations, and we have to start enthusing people of all ages and backgrounds now.

 Ian states that he doesn't just work in television for fame and world travel.
 If the shows persuades one more person to take up engineering and help solve the world's problems, he'll be happy.
 A million would be better, though.

-He was born and grew up in Glasgow and now lives in Galloway (south-west Scotland) with his wife Jane, son Sandy and more classic cars than he cares to contemplate, some of which work.
+He was born and grew up in Glasgow and now lives in Galloway (south-west Scotland) with his wife, son and more classic cars than he cares to contemplate, some of which work.

 Since 1991 he has worked for the Open University as a Staff Tutor (lecturer) in Technology, which means that he jointly overseas academic aspects of the presentation of technology faculty courses throughout Scotland.

 His official research is in superconductivity, in which he has gained his doctorate.
 However, he finds informal research just as entertaining and rewarding: his two most famous inventions are the world's most flippable drinks mat (the Aeromat, designed in 2003) and the Technotowel (2004), a bath towel which doesn't fall off when you answer the door to the vicar after a shower.
 Neither of these have made it into production yet, but he remains open to offers.